Web-Development-UAlberta/exsm-3951-exsm-3943-spring-2025-python-c-project-3d-print-python-project/docs/TEST_PLAN.md

 +	Verify all in-scope features function as expected
 +	Ensure the system handles normal and boundary conditions appropriately
 +	Confirm integration between frontend, backend, and database components
-+	Validate that out-of-scope features are properly exclude
++	Validate that out-of-scope features are properly excluded

 ### 1.2 References
 + Design Document